You’ve finally decided to upgrade or buy a new Ultra HD TV. The picture quality of your old TV just doesn’t cut it anymore.

 You can control images at the pixel level in an OLED display.
 Each pixel self-illuminates, so OLED TVs deliver unprecedented contrast ratios, and exceptional brightness compared to older LED back-lit TVs.

 Each and every pixel can be switched on and off individually.
-This makes total black possible, and simultaneously uses less power to create more brightness.
+This makes total black possible, and simultaneously uses less power to create peak brightness levels.

 This unlimited contrast means OLED panels deliver the whitest whites and the darkest blacks.